$\texttt{skwdro}$: a library for Wasserstein distributionally robust machine learning: WDRO models and entropic variants

-In this work, we leverage the practical interest of the approach: \eqref{eq:EntWDRO} can be solved using (stochastic) gradient-based methods, which thus significantly broadens the applicability and numerical tractability of distributionally robust machine learning.
-It is at the core of~\texttt{skwdro}.
+In our work, we leverage the practical interest of the approach: \eqref{eq:EntWDRO} can be solved using (stochastic) gradient-based methods, which thus significantly broadens the applicability and numerical tractability of distributionally robust machine learning {based on WDRO.} This is at the core of \texttt{skwdro}.